jordanbudi/aframe-walkthroughs/objectLoading.md

 ### Loading Inline

-- **Copy File Path**: In order to properly load the different files that you have loaded you must right click the file and click the button that says `copy file path` but then you must delete the back slash that comes before the file name.
+- **Copy File Path**: In order to properly load the different files you must right click the file and click the button that says `copy file path`.

-- **HTML | Preview**: *HTML* to see the markup generated from your Markdown text, *Preview* to see how it looks like

 ```html
 <a-entity obj-model="obj: url(/path/to/tree.obj); mtl: url(/path/to/tree.mtl)"></a-entity>